-We know more about space, than we do about our oceans.
+We know more about space than we do about our oceans.
 Isn't that a mind-blowing fact?
-What we do know about the Oceans, is all thanks to science and the amazing people behind each discovery.
-We salute the ones who dedicate their lives to help us understand the secrets of the deeps.
-This week we are putting the spotlight on a couple of well-known and some perhaps less obvious ocean lovers that we are certain you will be inspired by!
+What we do know about the oceans is all thanks to science and the amazing people behind each discovery.
+We salute the ones who dedicate their lives toward helping us understand the secrets of the deeps.
+This week, we are putting the spotlight on a couple of well-known and some perhaps less obvious ocean lovers who we are certain will inspire you!

 The most obvious name in the history of oceanic explorers is perhaps that of Jacques-Yves Cousteau (1910-1997).
-A renaissance man in the 20th century with an impressive resumé including naval officer, explorer, filmmaker, photographer, author, conservationist, scientist, and researcher.
+Cousteau is a true renaissance man of the 20th century with an impressive resumé including naval officer, explorer, filmmaker, photographer, author, conservationist, scientist and researcher.
 Together with Émile Gagnan, he invented the Self-Contained Underwater Breathing Apparatus (SCUBA) which made it possible for divers to swim deeper into the aquatic unknown.
-On the former mine-sweeper ship Calypso, Cousteau and his team began exploring the ocean for four decades, documenting previously unknown flora and fauna, but also the devastating effects of pollution and over-exploitation of the seas.
+On the former minesweeper ship Calypso, Cousteau and his team began exploring the ocean for four decades, documenting previously unknown flora and fauna as well as the devastating effects of pollution and over-exploitation of the seas.
 His legacy includes more than 115 television films and 50 books, and The Cousteau Society environmental protection foundation.

-Another perhaps obvious name, but no list of important ocean scientists would be complete without this fierce marine biologist, explorer, author, and lecturer.
-We are huge fans of Earl and want to give a shout out to her accomplishments.
+Next is another perhaps obvious name, but no list of important ocean scientists would be complete without this fierce marine biologist, explorer, author and lecturer.
+We are huge fans of Dr. Sylvia Earle and want to give a shout-out to her accomplishments.
 She has been swimming with whale sharks, lived underwater for 20 days, was the first person to complete an untethered walk across the seafloor at a depth of 1,250 feet (!), and has been fighting to create more protected areas of marine reserves.

 Take a moment and listen to her talk at one of our favorite ocean organizations Parley, and then hop right over and see her documentary Mission Blue.